 - Medications to reduce nausea

 Start talking.
-You can discuss palliative care right at diagnosis and throughout your care.
-Together with your health care team, you can make treatment decisions that allow you to live the best life possible during this time.
+You can discuss lung cancer palliative care right at diagnosis and throughout your care.
+Together with your health care team, you can make lung cancer treatment decisions that allow you to live the best life possible during this time.

 Your palliative care team will work with your primary doctor.
 The team will include experts like palliative care doctors, nurses and social workers.
 The team may also work with chaplains, pharmacists, nutritionists, counselors and others.